James Outman Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.4 K/9, the eighth-best in the league.
+- The 9.5 strikeouts per nine innings compiled by the Cardinals pitching staff ranks seventh in the league.

-- The Cardinals' 4.30 team ERA ranks 16th among all MLB pitching staffs.
+- The Cardinals have the 17th-ranked team ERA among all MLB pitching staffs (4.38).

-- Cardinals pitchers combine to allow 31 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- The Cardinals rank 19th in baseball in home runs surrendered (33 total, 1.2 per game).

-- Montgomery makes the start for the Cardinals, his sixth of the season.
-He is 2-3 with a 3.81 ERA and 25 strikeouts through 28 1/3 innings pitched.
+- Woodford (1-2) gets the starting nod for the Cardinals in his sixth start of the season.
+He's put together a 5.47 ERA in 24 2/3 innings pitched, with 16 strikeouts.

-- In his most recent appearance on Tuesday, the lefty went six innings against the San Francisco Giants, giving up no earned runs while surrendering five hits.
+- In his most recent time out on Wednesday, the right-hander went 5 1/3 innings against the San Francisco Giants, allowing two earned runs while surrendering five hits.

+- The 26-year-old has amassed an ERA of 5.47, with 5.8 strikeouts per nine innings, in five games this season.
+Opponents are batting .323 against him.

 © 2023 Data Skrive.
 All rights reserved.